maximivanov/maxivanov.io/posts/2020/deploy-azure-functions-with-terraform/index.md

 The final resource we need to create is the function app itself.
 It references resources created earlier: App Service Plan, Application Insights instance and storage account.
 Version is set to 3, which is the latest version of Azure Functions at the moment.

 `app_settings` is a key-value block with configuration options for all of the functions in the Function App.
 If you need to pass an environment variable to your code, add it here.
+Setting `WEBSITE_RUN_FROM_PACKAGE` to an empty value and ignoring changes in the lifecycle block is there to prevent Terraform reporting on configuration drift after we deploy the function code.

 For CORS configuration, check the [cors parameter](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/function_app#cors) in the resource documentation.